joncursi/cheddur-whitepaper/whitepaper.md

 ## Problems

 In order to get involved in the cryptocurrency market, most \uline{consumers}
-need the help of a "trusted expert"---someone who can help them safely enter the market and navigate the ecosystem.
+need the help of a "trusted expert"---someone who can guide them to safely enter the market and navigate the ecosystem.
 However, most consumers do not have a trusted expert in their life, which puts cryptocurrency out of the reach of the mainstream.